nostromo-1/robotic-car-ESP32/README.md

 * Power supply: two 18650 type batteries in series, protected.
 I use 2600 mAh Nitecore.
 The 5V supply for the ESP32 board comes from a switching regulator.
 I use the [S7V7F5](https://www.pololu.com/product/2119).
 Alternatively, you can use 6 NiMH AA batteries.

 ## Software
 The robot is programmed in C using the Espressif environment (not Arduino).
 It is tested on the Espressif v5.3 version.
-Please refer to the [installation instructions](https://docs.espressif.com/projects/esp-idf/en/release-v5.1/esp32/get-started/index.html).
+Please refer to the [installation instructions](https://docs.espressif.com/projects/esp-idf/en/v5.3.2/esp32/get-started/index.html).

 After installing the environment and copying the source files, run `idf.py build` followed by `idf.py flash`.

 ## Operation
 Switch on power on the car.
+The startup sequence begins:
+* Initialize display and light it, as life sign (the display shows all text inverted, i.e., black on blue)
+* Write the project name and firmware version in the first 2 lines of the display
+* Initialize power check system (voltage and current monitoring).
+If voltage is too low (batteries are dying) it will abort start
+* Start wifi connection
+  * If no credentials are stored in NVRAM (this is your first run) or the push button is pressed, it will run a WPS initialization: it will display `WPS` and `Press WPS button in wifi router` in the display.
+If you want wifi, then press the WPS button on your router within 30 seconds
+  * Establish a wifi connection with the router and store the credentials in NVRAM, so next time you do not need to use WPS
+  * If the wifi connection is successful:
+    * write the IP address and the router SSID on the display
+    * get time and date from an NTP server
+    * if the battery is good enough, check if there is a new firmware version in github; if so, download and install it, and reboot
+    * start a small web server, used to retrieve configuration files to a host (to examine them)
+* Start bluetooth connection with wiimote
-The text "Scan..." will appear on the display.
+  * The text `Scan...` will appear on the display.
 Then, press buttons '1' and '2' on the wiimote.
 The car will find the wiimote and attach to it.
+  * The wiimote will vibrate as acknowledment of the connection, and its leds will be lit according to the selected car speed
+* Start IMU calibration sequence
+  * The text `CALIB?` will appear on the display.
+If you want to calibrate the IMU, you can now press the push button until the text disappears.
+This step is mandatory in the first run of the car; if you do not do it, the car will display `PLEASE CALIB ME` and abort
+  * If you chose to calibrate, it starts the sequence:
+   * Accelerometer and gyroscope calibration: The text `HORIZ.
+WAIT...` will appear on the display.
+Leave the car horizontal and quiet for 10 seconds.
+   * Magnetometer error deviation estimation: The text `HORIZ.
+WAIT...` stays on the display.
+Leave the car horizontal and quiet for 8 more seconds.
+   * Magnetometer calibration: The text `ROTATE CAR...` will appear on the display, and the buzzer will briefly piep.
+Slowly turn around the car in all directions, over all 3 axis, for 30 seconds, until the buzzer pieps again.
+* Other components will be initialized, and the display will leave inversion state
+* It checks the battery status.
+If it is too low, it will read a text over the loudspeaker ("Help help, my battery is low and it is getting dark").
+Otherwise, it will say "I am ready for operation"
+* It displays `Ready` and enters normal operation, waiting for user interaction via the wiimote

 Now, you can control the car: press 'A' to move forward.